cloudfoundry-community/bosh-softlayer-tools/docs/new_softlayer_cpi_summary.md

     * az [String, optional]: AZ associated with this subnet (should only be used when using first class AZs).
 Example: z1.
 Available in v241+.
     * azs [Array, optional]: List of AZs associated with this subnet (should only be used when using first class AZs).
 Example: [z1, z2].
 Available in v241+.
     * cloud_properties [Hash, optional]: Describes any IaaS-specific properties for the subnet.
 Default is {} (empty Hash).
+      - vlan_ids [Array&lt;String&gt;, required]: A list of the [SoftLayer Network Vlan](https://sldn.softlayer.com/reference/datatypes/SoftLayer_Network_Vlan) id that the CPI will use when creating the instance (at lest set one private network).
+Example: `524954`.

 sample manifest of static network for current softlayer cpi:
 ```yaml